cozy/cozy-stack/docs/sharing.md

 Get the information about a sharing.
 This includes the content of the rules, the members, as well as the already shared documents for this sharing.

-For a member, we can have the following informations:
+For a member, we can have the following fields:

 - a contact name (`name`), that is the name of this user as it appears in its contact document (if there is one such document)